bthate/botlib/README.rst

 Welcome to BOTLIB, the bot library ! see https://pypi.org/project/botlib/ , it's public domain ;]

-BOTLIB can fetch RSS feeds, lets you program your own commands, can work as a UDP to IRC relay, has user management to limit access to prefered users and can run as a service to let it restart after reboots.
+BOTLIB can lets you program your own commands, can work as a UDP to IRC relay, has user management to limit access to prefered users and can run as a service to let it restart after reboots.
 BOTLIB is the result of 20 years of programming bots, was there in 2000, is here in 2020, has no copyright, no LICENSE and is placed in the Public Domain.